deliflows/Wordle-Clone-Bleep/README.md

 - [ ] Prompt when a word is too short
 - [ ] Create a user and record their data
 - [ ] Add a how to play the game section
+- [ ] Add keyboard ability on top of touch screen ability

 ## Challenges
 - Time managing with less than two(2) weeks to complete.